mobratil/cisco-coding-challenge/README.md

 This project contains answers to questions of Cisco coding challenge.
 I finished all 3 exercises in scala.
 It requires sbt to be installed.
 Project contains unit tests that covers all 3 exercises, but also contains runnable code.

-Implementation of 1) and 2) is in `src/main/scala/cz/obratilmartin/ciscocodingchallenge/graphs/GraphWalker.scala`.
-I took recursive approach with tailrec optimization for both.
+For implementation of 1) and 2) I took recursive approach with tailrec optimization for both.

-Implementation of 3) is in `src/main/scala/cz/obratilmartin/ciscocodingchallenge/text/WordsCounter.scala`.

 You can run it using sbt:

-1) walkGraph
+## 1) walkGraph

 `sbt walkGraph`